KIT-IAI/eSAX/README.md

 - "custom": The same method as zero except the fact that the user can choose a custom value for separating the time series
 - "none": The time series is separated into parts of equal length.
 For daily subsequences, this length is defined by the measuring interval (in seconds): window_length = 24 * ((60 * 60) / measuring_interval).

 Currently, only the "none" method can be used in eSAX.
-For using the alternatives, the euclidean distance calculation has to be swapped with dynamic time warping.
+For using the alternatives, the Euclidean distance calculation has to be swapped with dynamic time warping.

 The method get_subsequences(data, measuring_interval) returns a list of numpy.ndarray where each contains one subsequence.